docksal/docksal/docs/xdebug.md

-# Debugging with Drude, Xdebug and PhpStorm
+# Debugging with Docksal, Xdebug and PhpStorm

 `xdebug` extension is disabled by default as it causes about 20% performance hit.